 (1) The Master's thesis is a piece of assessed work.
 It is meant to demonstrate that the author is able to process a problem independently and by applying academic methods within a set time and to present the results thus arrived at appropriately and in written form.
-The topic must be drawn from the field of the relevant subject; generally it should be set by an examiner under § 5 in the second year within the framework of the Master's thesis module.
+The topic must be drawn from the field of Informatics/ Bioinformatics/ Media Informatics/ Medical Informatics/ Machine Learning; generally it should be set by an examiner as defined in § 5 in the second year.
 If the student does not find a topic for his/her Master's thesis, the head of the examination board ensures, upon written application, that the student receives a topic for his/her Master's thesis in good time.
 The topic is issued via the examination board; the time of issue and the topic must be recorded.
 The student is to be given the opportunity to make suggestions for a Master's thesis topic; however the examination board is under no obligation to consider such suggestions.